philipp-schwarz/draw16/README.md

 ## Advanced: Best practice for a fully covered screen

 The default setting often leads to black bars on the screen borders.
-There is no way this section can match every possible game or scenario, but this is a good start:
+There is no way this section can cover every possible game or scenario, but this is a good start:

 - Use FIT_VERTICAL
 - Lock the app in landscape mode.
 Android, iOS and Cordova (Phonegap) have settings to do so.